Esrom21-Git/DELI--cious/README.md

 Context-Aware Pricing: The same topping (like steak) costs different amounts based on sandwich size, which mirrors real-world deli pricing
-Flexible Extra Portions: The boolean extra flag allows customers to get extra meat/cheese for an additional cost Scalable Design: Adding new sizes only requires updating the switch statement Business Logic Separation: Pricing logic is encapsulated in the topping classes rather than scattered throughout the application
+Flexible Extra Portions: The boolean extra flag allows customers to get extra meat/cheese for an additional cost Scalable Design: Adding new sizes only requires updating the switch statement